jenniferjacobs/fireandlion/_posts/2016-06-10-storytelling-reports.md

 # Complete the following four frontmatter items
 title: More than an annual report
 category: corporate-publications
 excerpt: "Usually, when you think of annual reports, you might expect a pleasant but dry presentation of organisational acheivements.
-We've been lucky to work with organisation who want to go in another direction."
+We've been lucky to work with organisations who want to go in another direction."
 image: cape-town-tourism-report.jpg
 ---

 # So much more than an annual report

 Usually, when you think of annual reports, you might expect a pleasant but dry presentation of organisational acheivements.
-We've been lucky to work with organisation who want to go in another direction, and tell their stories as just that – actual stories.
+We've been lucky to work with organisations who want to go in another direction, and tell their stories as just that – actual stories.

 ![Cape Town Tourism]({{site.baseurl}}/images/cape-town-tourism-report.jpg)